NetApp-StorageGRID/AzureMirror/README.md

 The jar file is ready.

 ## How to run it? ##
-1. You need a spark cluster up and running, either at Azure, S3 or your own data center.
+1. You need a spark cluster up and running, either at Microsoft Azure, AWS EC2 or your own data center.
 2. Get the two Java SDKs (AWS Java SDK and Azure Storage Java SDK).
     * AWS Java SDK.
 We can download using the following command.
 	~~~~